graffic/dlg/README.md

 ## Introduction

-This repository is the python technical assigment for DLG.
+This repository is the python technical assignment for DLG.
 The README contains the assumptions and all the points I consider worth of notice with my take on them.

-Given that these assigments take some of my free time, I usually try to learn something new.
+Given that these assignments take some of my free time, I usually try to learn something new.
 For this one I wanted to try: [pipenv dependency manager](https://pipenv.readthedocs.io/en/latest/), [quart web framework](https://gitlab.com/pgjones/quart), and (IBM Cloud)[https://www.ibm.com/cloud/]

 ### Requirements